dangaiden/cicd-go/README.md

 - A functionally public GKE cluster.
 - 2 Helm releases with Nginx (4.0.3) and Cert-manager (1.4?) installed.
+- With the Nginx deployment it will imply that an External IP address and a L7 LB will be deployed.

 # Kubernetes deployment